You’ll love these soft, thick and chewy oatmeal chocolate chips bars. They are delicious and so easy to make, no mixer needed!

 Preheat the oven to 350°F(177C°).
 Grease 8 inch (20cm) square oven-proof dish and line the bottom and sides with parchment paper, about 2 inches(5 cm) of overhang on each side.

-Mix flour, cornstarch, salt (if you are using) and baking soda in a medium bowl.
+Mix flour, rolled oats, cornstarch, salt (if you are using) and baking soda in a medium bowl.
 Set aside.

 Melt the butter halfway in a small saucepan over medium heat.
 Remove from the heat and stir until it is all melted.